stelzinga/MF/MGT_80.Tools.md

 The concepts of a Staff Meeting, see above, are applicable to a Management Meeting, but in a slightly modified version.
 ________________________________________
 ## Check Standards (Framework)
-As a reminder, a Check is one of four different manners to establish Supervision (the others being Review, Attend, Audit).
+As a reminder, to Check is one of four different manners to establish Supervision (the others being to Review, to Attend and to Audit).
 A Check consists of a verification of some measurement against a well established baseline.
-Many companies refer to this as a Control.
+Many companies refer to this as a Control, but the Profile defines a Control as any of the Four Supervisory Processes.

-Check Standards define how a Check should be designed:
+The Check Standards define how a Check should be designed:

 1. Establish the *Purpose*;
 2. Establish the *Baseline* or Benchmark